Online courses and discussions, plus live Bible studies!

 “The Law was written for sinners, not for the righteous.”
 But “If any man says he doesn’t sin, he’s a liar and the truth isn’t in him.”

-I believe that when–or sometime after–Jesus returns, he will complete the process of establishing the New Covenant.
+I believe that when–or sometime after–Jesus returns, he will complete the process of fulfilling this promise of the New Covenant.
 We will finally have God’s Law fully written in our hearts and nobody will need to tell anyone “Know God” because we will all know him at every level.
-When that happens, we can say that the Old Covenant has finally become completely obsolete because its light and purpose has been fully subsumed into the light of the Sun of the New Covenant.

 More Information…